-The loss of energy resolution was due to increased charge transfer inefficiency (CTI) caused by low energy protons, encountered during radiation belt passages and reflecting off the x-ray telescope onto the focal plane.
-Subsequent to the discovery of the degradation, operational procedures were changed, the ACIS is not left at the focal position during radiation belt passages.
+The loss of energy resolution is due to increased charge transfer inefficiency (CTI) caused by low energy protons encountered during radiation belt passages and Rutherford scattering through the X-ray telescope onto the focal plane.
+Subsequent to the discovery of the degradation, operational procedures were changed, ACIS is not left at the focal position during radiation belt passages.
 Since this procedure was initiated, no further degradation in performance has been encountered beyond that predicted from pre-launch models.
-The BI CCDs were not impacted and this result is consistent with the proton-damage scenario - it is far more difficult for low-energy protons from the direction of the HRMA to deposit their energy in the buried channels of the BI devices, since the channels are near the gates and the gates face in the direction opposite to the HRMA.
-Thus the energy resolution for the two BI devices remains at their pre-launch values (the difference in energy resolution of the BI flight devices compared to pre-launch is < 1 ADU at the time of writing).
+The BI CCDs were not impacted, which is consistent with the proton-damage scenario - it is far more difficult for low-energy protons from the direction of the HRMA to deposit their energy in the buried channels of the BI devices, since the channels are near the gates and the gates face in the direction opposite to the HRMA.
+Thus the energy resolution for the two BI devices remains nearly at pre-launch values.
 The position-dependent energy resolution of the FI chips depends significantly on the ACIS operating temperature.
-Since activation, the ACIS operating temperature has been lowered in steps and is now set at the lowest temperature thought safely and consistently achievable ($\sim -120^{\circ}$ C).
+Since activation, the ACIS operating temperature has been lowered in steps and is now set at the lowest temperature thought safely and consistently achievable ( $\sim -120^{\circ}$ C).